microchip-pic-avr-examples/atmega4809-xplained-pro-getting-started-with-freertos-mplab/README.md

 ## Setup

 * Connect the OLED1 Xplained Pro Extension Kit into the **EXT3** port on your Xplained Pro
-* Connect the ATmega4809 Xplained Pro to your computer with a micro usb cable.

 ## Operation

 1. Download the zip file or clone the example to get the source code
+2. Connect the ATmega4809 Xplained Pro to your computer with a micro usb cable.
-2. Open `ATmega4809FreeRTOSExample.X` in MPLAB
+3. Open `ATmega4809FreeRTOSExample.X` in MPLAB
-3. Make sure the kit is selected as the tool to be programmed under project settings
+4. Make sure the kit is selected as the tool to be programmed under project settings
-4. Press the make and program button to program the device.
+5. Press the make and program button to program the device.
-5. Open data visualizer under to interact with the virtual comport on the devkit
+6. Open your favorite terminal application or Data visualizer and open the serial port associated with the Xplained Pro.
 ## Conclusion

 We have here shown that it is possible to run FreeRTOS™ on an ATmega4809 and what advantages this might bring to your project.
+As mentioned in the appnote [AN3007](#Related-Documentation) you can see the different tasks running and interact with them using the virtual com port on your ATmega4809 Xplained Pro or using the on board buttons.